jethrolanda/fuel-cost-calculator-slider/readme.txt

 == Upgrade notice ==

-There is a new version of Fuel Cost Calculator Slider available.
+There is a new version of Fuel Savings Calculator Slider available.